DENIED YOUR DISABILITY? OUR HAMILTON DISABILITY LAWYERs SERVE CLAIMANTS across Ontario.

 As noted above, it is important to understand that many policies do not have coverage for absenteeism because of substance abuse.
 However, many cases have overlapping or underlying causes of the substance abuse that may be in fact meet the definition of total disability.
 For example, many people turn to alcohol because of major depression issues.
 Many people turn to opioids because of pain related issues.
 They turn to drugs and alcohol because something is terribly wrong.
 A Court could be asked to determine whether alcoholism is a cause, effect or exacerbating factor with respect to your total disability.
 In other words, was your alcoholism secondary to your psychological issues or was your alcoholism grounds for excluding coverage based on the policy’s alcoholism and substance abuse exclusion clause.
 These types of situation absolutely require a Hamilton disability lawyer to marshal the appropriate medical evidence and expert opinions to allow a Court to make an informed determination when confronted with overlapping proximate causes of disability.

-Was Your Disability Claim Denied?
+Was Your Disability Claim Denied for substance abuse?

 Insurance companies regularly deny disability claims related to substance abuse, especially long-term claims.
 If this is something you are currently experiencing, an experienced Hamilton denied long-term disability lawyer can help.
 Generally, when an insurance company denies a claim based on alcohol or substance abuse they do so by policy exclusion.
 Your entitlement to receive benefits will depend on the provisions of your specific policy.
 Under some group policies, addiction can be classified as a disability which would entitle you to receive disability benefits, provided you are actively participating in a treatment program.